syncfusion-content/windowsforms-docs/WindowsForms/Control-Dependencies.md

 # Control Dependencies

+This page lists the assemblies required for each control to be referred in each platform project.

 N> Starting with version 16.2(2018 Vol 2), the `Syncfusion.Licensing.dll` will be added as reference for all the Syncfusion Windows Forms controls.
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key) for more information.

 ## AutoComplete